RiqHub/Suspicious-PowerShell-Script-Scenario/README.md

 ![image](https://github.com/user-attachments/assets/b110dcf5-1506-4f9e-bb3f-4f4f54cdbe5c)

-# Suspicious-PowerShell-Script-Scenario

-## Platforms and Languages Leveraged
-- Windows 10 Virtual Machines (Microsoft Azure)
-- EDR Platform: Microsoft Defender for Endpoint
-- Kusto Query Language (KQL)

-##  Scenario
-John, an employee in the Accounting department, downloads a free PDF viewer from a website that appears to be legitimate but is actually untrusted.
-The PDF viewer installation includes a hidden malicious payload, which is designed to run a PowerShell script upon execution.

-### IoC Discovery Plan

-- **Check `DeviceProcessEvents`** for any signs of installation or usage.
-- **Check `DeviceFileEvents`**

 ---

+# 🚨 Incident Response: Suspicious PowerShell Script Execution

+---

+## 🛠️ Platforms and Tools
+- **Windows 10 Virtual Machines (Microsoft Azure)**
+- **Microsoft Defender for Endpoint**
+- **Kusto Query Language (KQL)**

+---

-## Steps Taken
+## 📘 Scenario

-### 1. Searched the `DeviceProcessEvents' Table

-First we searched the logs that triggered the alert to see if we could get any information.
-What was found was a request to download multiple suspicous scripts to the hidden Program Data folder.

-**Query used to locate:**
+John, an employee in the Accounting department, downloads a seemingly innocent PDF viewer from an untrusted website.
+The installation includes a hidden malicious payload that executes PowerShell scripts silently in the background.

+---

+## 🔍 Objective: Investigate Malicious Script Activity Using KQL
+Use Microsoft Defender for Endpoint telemetry and KQL to trace script downloads, execution, persistence methods, and artifacts left behind by the attacker.

+---

+## 🧠 Incident Response Phases

+### 1️⃣ Preparation

+1. Policies and Procedures:

+- Define clear procedures for handling malware infections and unauthorized script execution.

+- Include actions for isolating endpoints, notifying stakeholders, and initiating forensic analysis.

+- Establish software installation policies restricting the use of unauthorized applications.

+2. Endpoint Security Configuration:

+- Enable script block logging and process command-line logging via Group Policy or Microsoft Defender for Endpoint.

+- Ensure Microsoft Defender Antivirus is set to detect and block potentially unwanted applications (PUAs).

+3. Monitoring and Alerting:

+- Set up custom alert rules in Microsoft Defender for Endpoint and Sentinel for PowerShell activity involving suspicious keywords (e.g., Invoke-WebRequest, -File, or known malware filenames).

+- Monitor file write events in sensitive directories like C:\ProgramData and Startup.

+### 2️⃣ Detection & Analysis

+#### 🔸 PowerShell Script Downloads

+Malicious scripts were downloaded to the hidden ProgramData folder using PowerShell's `Invoke-WebRequest`.

 ```kql
 let TargetHostname = "riq-test";